Looking for some game-changing Animal Kingdom tips? We’ve got just the thing for you.

 #30.
 Use Your Ride passes Wisely

-Our final tip for having the best time at Animal Kingdom is to use your first three fastpasses of the day on either Avatar: Flight of Passage, Na’vi River Journey, Kilimanjaro Safaris, Expedition Everest or Festival of the Lion King.
+Our final tip for having the best time at Animal Kingdom is to use your premium passes of the day on either Avatar: Flight of Passage, Na’vi River Journey, Kilimanjaro Safaris, Expedition Everest or Festival of the Lion King.

 Everything else is fairly easy to get into with lower wait times.
 However, since the revamping of Disney KiteTails nighttime water show, you may want a pass for seating here if it’s important to you.
 The best thing to do is use your ride passes on the rides or show.

 Still Planning Your Trip to Disney?